plone/training/mastering-plone/case.rst

 * Allow some avilable to be configurable by a admin in a controlpanel
 * Create a calendar view to display talks
 * Turn the calendar view in a reuseable block to include it on the frontpage
-* Add a separate addon to allow voting on talks
+* Add a separate add-on to allow voting on talks
 * Create a react-component for voting and connect it to the backend with a custom restapi-endpoint
 * Create a simple mobile app that allows the easy submission of lightning talks (a type of talk)